pranav8196/Hangman_Algo_PranavD/README.md

 Corpus Building (corpus_builder.py): A "smart" web scraper fetches raw text from a curated list of over 60 aviation-related URLs.
 This script intelligently parses HTML structure to capture not just individual words but also context-rich phrases, which provides valuable statistical information about real-world letter frequencies.

-Dictionary Usae (create_wordlist.py): To make sure our corpus is rich in content with respect to aviation sector, we have also used an aviation dictionary.
-We downloaded this from the internet [(Link)](https://clearskywords.files.wordpress.com/2014/12/aviationdictionary.pdf).
-The citation for the same is mentioned here : "Gomez, J. Jeppesen - The AVIATION DICTIONARY FOR PILOT AND AVIATION MAINTAINENC TECHNICIANS"
+Dictionary Usage: To ensure the corpus is rich in aviation-specific terminology, an external aviation dictionary was also leveraged.

+Source: Jeppesen Aviation Dictionary

+Citation: Gomez, J. (2008).
+The Aviation Dictionary for Pilots and Aviation Maintenance Technicians.
+Jeppesen Sanderson.

 Corpus Refinement (refine_corpus.py): The raw, noisy data is cleaned by a second script.
-This script also adds words current from aforementioned dictionary.
-Structural junk (like "alphabet soup" or concatenated text) is discarded.
-This allows for efficient experimentation and ensures the final corpus is of the highest quality.
+This script validates scraped words against the aviation dictionary, discards structural junk (like "alphabet soup" or concatenated text), and ensures the final corpus is of the highest quality.

 The Guessing Algorithm (hangman_ai.py)
 The algorithm's logic is encapsulated in a "graceful degradation" system designed to always make the most informed guess possible: